ss2552/Guide_3DS/docs/installing-boot9strap-(mset9-cli-ios).md

     :::

-1. Type the number corresponding to your console model and version, then hit return
+1. Type the number corresponding to your console model and version, then tap Return
     + The screen should change to this:

     ::: info